openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 ~~~~~~~~~~~~~~~~~~
 ControllerPipeline serves as an event dispatcher of the Watcher for Kuryr-K8s
 controller Service.
 Currently watched endpoints are 'pods', 'services' and
 'endpoints'.
-K8s resource event handlers (Event Consumers) are registered into
+Kubernetes resource event handlers (Event Consumers) are registered into
 the Controller Pipeline.
 There is a special EventConsumer, ResourceEventHandler,
-that provides API for K8s event handling.
+that provides API for Kubernetes event handling.
 When a watched event arrives, it is
-processed by all Resource Event Handlers registered for specific K8s object
+processed by all Resource Event Handlers registered for specific Kubernetes object
 kind.
 Pipeline retries on resource event handler invocation in
 case of the ResourceNotReady exception till it succeeds or the number of
 retries (time-based) is reached.
 Any unrecovered failure is logged without
 affecting other Handlers (of the current and other events).
-Events of the same group (same K8s object) are handled sequentially in the
+Events of the same group (same Kubernetes object) are handled sequentially in the
 order arrival.
-Events of different K8s objects are handled concurrently.
+Events of different Kubernetes objects are handled concurrently.

 .. image:: ../..//images/controller_pipeline.png
     :alt: controller pipeline